 That was more than enough time for my employer’s excellent brain to have calculated all the angles in the situation.

-So, that was a mystery.
-And the pier, pleasant as it was, didn’t seem to be helping me come up with any great revelations
+So, that was a question.
+And the pier, pleasant as it was, didn’t seem to be helping me come up with any answers.

 So, moving on to other questions: